 What Is Passive Investing?

-Passive investing, or passive management as it’s also known, is best categorized as a “buy and hold” philosophy.
-At its core, it’s a straightforward investment tactic that looks to avoid extensive buying and selling while investing in long-term focused securities.
+Passive investing, which is also sometimes referred to as passive management, is best categorized as a “buy and hold” philosophy.
+At its core, it’s a straightforward investment approach that looks to avoid frequent buying and selling, and seeks to invest in securities likely to grow over the long term.
 Consequently, passive investors are betting on steady market increases rather than trying to beat the market.
-This is in direct opposition to something like active management, which call for frequent transactions in an effort to achieve above-average returns.
+This is in direct opposition to active management, which call for frequent transactions in an effort to achieve above-average returns.

 Passive portfolios typically include a few different types of investments.
 Principal among these are index funds, mutual funds and exchange-traded funds (ETFs).
 Rather than select single securities like stocks or bonds, these funds seek to diversify across a number of individual holdings.
 As an example, a fund centered around stocks might invest in multiple equities in specific markets, like large-cap U.S. stocks or the international market.
 Here’s a deeper breakdown of these investments:

 - Mutual funds: When you buy into one of these funds, you’re investing in a company that will buy and sell stocks, bonds and more in your name.
-In other words, mutual funds combine professional management and diversification at their purest levels.
+In other words, mutual funds combine professional management and diversification.

-- Index funds: ETFs and index funds are extremely similar, but the cost to invest in an ETF can be pricier.
+- Index funds: An index fund can be a mutual fund or ETF; either way, your investment will track the performance of an index.
 This has led many individual investors to consider adding index funds to their portfolio over ETFs.
 Fidelity and Vanguard claim some of the more popular index funds, such as the Vanguard Growth Index (VIGRX) and the Fidelity 500 Index (FXAIX).

 Pros and Cons of Passive Investing